-These are just a few examples I have given but talking on a level to someone who really understands you can be a welcome relief from the feelings of isolation or pain you can experience from struggling to cope alone.
+These are just a few examples I have given, but talking on a level to someone who listens and understands you can be a welcome relief from the feelings of isolation or pain you can experience from struggling to cope alone.

-Professionally I have worked within the Health and Social health care sector for the last 20yrs, as a support worker and a Professional body, both valuable experiences have offered me a varied and satisfying working environment with different people, client groups and organisations needing different needs and services.
+Professionally I have worked within the Health and Social health care sector for the last 20yrs, starting as a support worker and progressing to a Professional body.
+All positions gave valuable experiences and have offered me a varied and satisfying working environment with different people, client groups and organizations offering different needs and services.

 What Happens in Counselling

-We will discuss fees, times and anything else you feel is important to you as a client and me as your therapist can be covered in the initial call.
+Discussion of fees, times and anything else you feel is important to you as a client and me as your therapist can be covered in the initial call.

 "When we are no longer able to change a situation, we are challenged to change ourselves."
 V. FRANKL